Stewie Kills Lois and Lois Kills Stewie: "Stewie Kills Lois"

 On Lois' birthday, Brian gives her a pair of cruise tickets with the intention of going with her.
 She invites Peter instead, disappointing Brian.
 Stewie is also upset at not being invited on the cruise simply for being the baby, and he concocts a plan to embarrass Lois upon her return.
 Brian points out that Stewie has never followed through with any of his plans to hurt Lois.
-Stewie, disappointed in himself for being 'all talk', resolves to prove Brian wrong.
+Stewie, disappointed in himself for being "all talk", resolves to prove Brian wrong.
 Meanwhile, on the cruise, Peter proves to be a frequent source of humiliation for Lois, defecating on the poop deck and telling the story of how he and Lois almost aborted Meg to the ship's captain at dinner.
 Furious at Peter, Lois walks onto the deck to get away from him, but is confronted by Stewie, who has traveled to the ship via speedboat.
 Stewie opens fire on Lois with a submachine gun, sending her overboard and apparently killing her.
 Six days later, Joe informs Peter that he has called off the search for Lois since he and his police squad are unable to find her.

-A year later, Peter has begun dating again, some dates being a Stickman, cancer patient and Bonnie, but has talked Joe into posing as Lois from time to time so that her death doesn't emotionally scar Chris.
-Stewie indirectly reveals to Brian that he killed Lois.
-Disturbed and enraged, Brian vows to avenge Lois’ death by exposing him.
-Stewie realizes that keeping the evidence of his crime as souvenirs is too risky; thus, he disposes of his gun and drawings depicting Lois being killed.
+Throughout the next year, Peter begins dating women again (including a cancer patient, a stick figure, and even Bonnie) but talks Joe into posing as Lois occasionally so that her death does not emotionally scar Chris.
+When Stewie indirectly reveals to Brian that he killed Lois, a disturbed and enraged Brian vows to avenge Lois' death by exposing Stewie, who then disposes of his gun and drawings depicting Lois being killed to hide the evidence of his crime.
 After Peter nonchalantly reveals that Lois' life insurance policy, which was made on the cruise right after she and Peter had an argument stating they wanted to kill each other, has recently been cashed for a large amount of money, Joe, Quagmire, and Cleveland begin to suspect Peter as Lois' killer.
 They search the Griffins' garbage and find Stewie's discarded gun and drawings.
-Joe becomes convinced that Peter was the one who killed Lois, given that Stewie and Peter have similar handwriting, as pointed out by Cleveland.
+Joe becomes convinced that Peter was the one who killed Lois, given that Stewie and Peter have similar handwriting.

-Peter goes on trial for Lois' murder.
-Carter commits perjury under the authorities' noses by falsely testifying against Peter, and Peter is close to receiving life in prison.
+Peter is arrested and goes on trial for Lois' murder.
+Carter commits perjury under the authorities' noses by falsely testifying against Peter while paying a prostitute for his taped re-enactment.
+Peter is close to receiving life in prison.
 However, Lois suddenly appears in the courtroom and reveals that Stewie, not Peter, tried to kill her.